Ars legendi Awards

 Ars legendi Award for Excellent Academic Teaching

 The award is intended to highlight the special importance of academic teaching for the education of young academics.
-The award is intended to create a career-enhancing incentive to become involved in university teaching and to promote it beyond one's own sphere of influence.
+The purpose of the award is to create a career-enhancing incentive to become involved in university teaching and to promote it beyond one's own sphere of influence.
 Until 2012, the award was presented in annually changing disciplines or subject groups.
 Since 2013, the concept has been realigned: Instead of a discipline or subject group, a specific teaching situation now forms the focus of the call for entries.
 The award is endowed with 30,000 euros.

 The Ars legendi Award is one of the core elements in the Stifterverband's programmatic focus on raising the status of academic teaching.
 In addition, the quality of teaching is to be established as a central quality criterion for universities and profiled as a strategic goal of university quality management.